lu7766lu7766/adonis-repository/README.md

 # Adonis Repository

-adonisjs lucid is very strog, but it do too much, and hard to extend, so i refer nestJs's repository, and build this to share model responsibility
+adonisjs lucid is very strong, but it do too much and hard to extend, so i refer nestJs's repository, and build this to share model responsibility

 ## 📦 Installing